 d parameter is used to know if it should be printed as a 3D vector or not.

-WARNING!
-None of these functions work with 3D vectors.
-When passing in 3D vectors, the result will always be 2D.
-All these functions work with revolutions according to PICO-8's convention.
+none of these functions work with 3D vectors. all of them work with revolutions according to PICO-8's convention.

 v_rot(v,t) - Rotates a vector by an angle